 Early Notables of the Dennisombe family (pre 1700)

 Another 49 words (4 lines of text) are included under the topic Early Dennisombe Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Dennisombe family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Dennisombe family to the New World and Oceana
+Migration of the Dennisombe family

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through Clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name Dennisombe: Edward Denison, who settled in Virginia in 1623; Dannie Dennison, who was on record in New England in 1626; William Denison, his wife Margaret, and their three sons, who settled in Massachusetts in 1631.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.